1. FSV Mainz 05: Play during the Nazi era

-In the late 1920s and early 1930s, the club earned decent results in the Bezirksliga Main-Hessen – Gruppe Hessen, including first-place finishes in 1932 and 1933.
-This merited the team a place in the Gauliga Südwest, one of 16 new first-division leagues formed in the re-organization of German football under the Third Reich.
-The club only managed a single season at that level before being relegated, due to the high intensity play that they were unable to keep up with.
+In the late 1920s and early 1930s, the club played in the Bezirksliga Main-Hessen – Gruppe Hessen, and the results included first-place finishes in 1932 and 1933.
+The results merited the team a place in the Gauliga Südwest, one of 16 new first-division leagues formed in the re-organization of German football under the Third Reich.
+The club played only a single season at that level before being relegated, due to the high intensity play that they were unable to keep up with.
 Karl Scherm scored in 23 out of 44 matches with Mainz during his last season.
 In 1938, Mainz was forced into a merger with Reichsbahn SV Mainz and played as Reichsbahn SV Mainz 05 until the end of World War II.

 Long march to the Bundesliga

 After World War II, the club again joined the upper ranks of league play in Germany's Oberliga Südwest, but were never better than a mid-table side.
 It played in the top flight until the founding of the new professional league, the Bundesliga, in 1963 and would go on to play as a second division side for most of the next four decades.
 They withdrew for a time – from the late 1970s into the late 1980s – to the Amateur Oberliga Südwest (III), as the result of a series of financial problems.
 Mainz earned honours as the German amateur champions in 1982.

 The club returned to professional play with promotion to the 2.
 Bundesliga for a single season in 1988–89 with Bodo Hertlein as president, before finally returning for an extended run in 1990–91.
 Initially, they were perennial relegation candidates, struggling hard each season to avoid being sent down.
 However, under unorthodox trainer Wolfgang Frank, Mainz became one of the first clubs in German football to adopt a flat four zone defence, as opposed to the then-popular man-to-man defence using a libero.

-Mainz failed in three attempts to make it to the top flight in 1996–97, 2001–02, and 2002–03, with close fourth-place finishes just out of the promotion zone.
-The last failed attempt stung as they were denied promotion in the 93rd minute of the last match of the season.
-One year earlier, Mainz became the best non-promoted team of all-time in the 2.
-Bundesliga with 64 points accumulated.
+Mainz had three unsuccessful attempts to get to the top flight in 1996–97, 2001–02, and 2002–03, with close fourth-place finishes just out of the promotion zone.
+The last of those attempts stung as they were denied promotion in the 93rd minute of the last match of the season.
+One year earlier, Mainz became the best non-promoted team of all time in the 2.
+Bundesliga, with 64 points accumulated.
 However, the club's persistence paid dividends after promotion to the Bundesliga in 2003–04 under head coach Jürgen Klopp.
-The club played three seasons in the top flight but were relegated at the end of the 2006–07 season.
-Mainz then secured promotion back to the top flight just two years later, after the 2008–09 season.
+The club played three seasons in the top flight, but were relegated at the end of the 2006–07 season.
+Mainz secured promotion to the top flight again two years later, after the 2008–09 season.